orocommerce/documentation/user_guide/pricing/configuration/website_pricing.rst

 Currency configuration a the particular website helps you:

-* Enable all or some currencies from the allowed currencies list to be used in OroCommerce front store and management console for this website.
+* Enable all or some currencies from the allowed currencies list to be used in OroCommerce storefront and management console for this website.

-* Select the currency that is shown by default in the OroCommerce front store and management console for this website.
+* Select the currency that is shown by default in the OroCommerce storefront and management console for this website.

 .. note:: The website level configuration has higher priority and overrides these configuration settings.